kevlkq/SC1015/README.md

 ## Jupyter Notebooks
 ### Data Extraction Notebook
 The code in this notebook is used to extract data from the Twitch Api and from the twitch tracker website to form our datasets.
-First, the general info of the top 1000 streamers were
+First, the general info of the top 1000 streamers are extracted.
+Then, over the course of 2 weeks, live streamers data are retreived via Twitch API hourly through automation.
+Then, variables such as game name, time started, language, follower count and average hours streamed are modelled to find relations with popularity

 ### Linear Regression models notebook
+This notebook reads data from General info and does linear regression betwn avg hours and viewer count using sklearn seaborn and pandas.

 ### Classification models notebook